Head Lice Removal:

 Head Lice Cures

 Reluctant to continue applying pesticides to children’s heads, many desperate and frustrated parents and health professional are turning to alternative therapies to battle head lice.
 Some claim to have successfully cured their infestations by using inexpensive, non-pesticide products including petroleum jelly, hair pomade, olive oil, mayonnaise, vegetable shortening, vinegar, mineral oil, and essential oils sold at health food stores.

 There is no doubt that oily alternatives such as petroleum jelly, olive oil, or mayonnaise slow down the lice, making them easier to find and comb out, and even killing some.
 Unfortunately, because they are not as effective as the currently available pediculicide products, they usually require repeated overnight treatments and many hours of painstaking combing.
 The need for repeated overnight treatments, in turn, can delay a child’s return to school.

 We have also tested a wide range of lice treatment products.
 While we believe the manual process to be the optimal lice treatment, there are products that help.
-Our recommendations for head lice products can be found in our online head lice product store.
+Visit our online store to find recommendations for the most effective non-toxic products available.

 If you have questions about any of these products, just give us a call and we’ll be happy to discuss your lice product options and recommended usage.

 Or you can simply contact Lice Control today and let us take the worry and hassle out of your head lice problem.
 We work quickly and discretely and all our services are 100% guaranteed.

 Northern California (510) 727-1280